andrenarchy/openwifimap/README.md

 # openwifimap

 A map for free network WiFi routers (freifunk and perhaps others, too!).
 Visit the instance running at [openwifimap.net](http://openwifimap.net).
+If you want to include the map in your website, consider using the standalone map at [openwifimap.net/map.html](http://openwifimap.net/map.html) (e.g. in an iframe).

 # Installation